 The introduction of Microsoft Teams to a wide audience has become a real breakthrough in terms of collaboration opportunities.
-Unfortunately, it’s not uncommon for the potential of MS Teams to be suppressed by age-old problems, such as lack of knowledge, inactive Teams groups acting as a dead weight, and so on.
+Unfortunately, it’s not uncommon for the potential of Microsoft Teams to be suppressed by age-old problems, such as lack of knowledge, inactive Microsft Teams groups acting as a dead weight, and so on.

 Even though Microsoft Teams is a rather flexible platform, it can still become rather problematic to manage all of the different groups at once, especially when some of them are no longer active in the first place.
 There’s also the fact that some of the groups might just be temporary in the first place, and they’ll stay unused after their purpose is served.